janko/janko.io/_posts/2018-06-02-httprb-is-great.md

 The wish to make performing tasks like these easier was probably what motivated people to build HTTP client gems on top of Net::HTTP (RestClient, HTTParty, Nestful etc).
 They wanted to improve the API, but didn't want to reimplement the HTTP protocol.
-However, I found the Net::HTTP codebase very convoluted and always felt frustrated whenever I needed to read it.
-So, I don't think that building on top of Net::HTTP is a good design decision, because Net::HTTP is not a clean implementation of the HTTP protocol.
+However, I found the Net::HTTP codebase to be very convoluted, and always felt frustrated whenever I needed to read it.
+So, I don't think that building on top of Net::HTTP is a good design decision, because Net::HTTP is not a clean implementation of the HTTP protocol to begin with.

-In contrast, when creating http.rb, Tony Arcieri decided to rebuild the HTTP protocol natively in Ruby (and also created the [Socketry] gem to make working with TCP/UDP sockets easier).
+When creating http.rb, Tony Arcieri decided to rebuild the HTTP protocol natively in Ruby (and also created the [Socketry] gem to make working with TCP/UDP sockets easier).
 This allowed http.rb to have a fresh start, without the Net::HTTP baggage.

 > http.rb was born out of rage from using Net::HTTP
 >